-Partnership investments distributed USD 38 million back to Castle during the course of the year vs. USD 30 million in 2020.
-Distributions were generated from almost all available exit channels, including sales to strategic buyers, secondary buyouts (sale of a private equity-backed company to another private equity manager) as well as IPOs and recapitalisations.
+Partnership investments distributed over USD 46 million back to Castle during the course of the year vs. USD 38 million in 2021, reflecting once more the maturity of the underlying assets.
+Distributions were generated from almost all available exit channels, including sales to strategic buyers, secondary buyouts (sale of a private equity-backed company to another private equity manager) as well as IPO's and recapitalisations.

-Capital calls of underlying partnerships proved to be less and less relevant also for 2021, with annual drawdowns of only USD 0.2 million.
-In general, this capital was used to support add-on acquisitions and to meet management fee liabilities.
+Capital calls of underlying partnerships proved to be less and less relevant also for 2022, with annual drawdowns of only USD 0.3 million.